techouse/alfred_workflow/README.md

 This library supports new [Workflow Configuration](https://www.alfredapp.com/help/workflows/workflow-configuration/) added in Alfred 5.

 > Workflow Configuration defaults are stored in `info.plist`, but changed values are saved to `prefs.plist`.
-> Add the latter to your `.gitignore` so as to not commit your personal configuration to version control.
+> Add the latter to your `.gitignore` to not commit your personal configuration to version control.

 You can access the user defaults like this: